quicwg/base-drafts/draft-ietf-quic-tls.md

 If the packet protection is successfully removed using the updated key and IV, then the keys the endpoint initiates a key update in response, as described in
 {{key-update-initiate}}.
-An endpoint that responds to a key update MUST send a KEYS_READY frame to indicate that it is both sending and receiving with updated keys, though it MAY defer sending the frame (see {{key-update-old-keys}}).
+An endpoint that responds to a key update MUST send a KEYS_ACTIVE frame to indicate that it is both sending and receiving with updated keys, though it MAY defer sending the frame (see {{key-update-old-keys}}).

 An endpoint does not always need to send packets when it detects that its peer has updated keys.
-The next packet that it sends use the new keys and include the KEYS_READY frame.
-If an endpoint detects a second update before it has sent any packets with updated keys or a KEYS_READY frame, it indicates that its peer has updated keys twice without awaiting a reciprocal update.
+The next packet that it sends use the new keys and include the KEYS_ACTIVE frame.
+If an endpoint detects a second update before it has sent any packets with updated keys or a KEYS_ACTIVE frame, it indicates that its peer has updated keys twice without awaiting a reciprocal update.
 An endpoint MUST treat consecutive key updates as a connection error of type KEY_UPDATE_ERROR.

 Endpoints responding to an apparent key update MUST NOT generate a timing side-channel signal that might indicate that the Key Phase bit was invalid (see